 Owen’s size and his voice are the most immediately noticeable things about him, but as you get to know the character, you realise that he’s extremely intelligent, opinionated, very sure of himself and very strong in his faith.
 He has no doubts about God, religion or his place in the world.
 I found myself envying his certainty.
 Faith is a tricky thing to write about.
 It can easily become preachy and just plain annoying, but John Irving never lets that happen.
 Owen’s faith is beautiful, it is touching and seeing him as we do, through the eyes of the narrator, it is impossible not to love him.

 Owen has the most interesting ideas and opinionated though he is, he’s usually right.
 And this is brought out beautifully through the book.
-So the story begins when the two boys are eleven years old and then it goes back a bit to when they’re both six and just starting to play with each other and then John meets his step-father, Dan and a few years later his mother and Dan get married.
+So the story begins when the two boys are eleven years old and then it goes back a bit to when they’re both six and just starting to play with each other and then back again to when they are eleven years old and John’s mother dies in an accident.

 Owen is with him all the way, lending his unique perspective to everything that happens to John and helping him in every way he can.
 He’s the one who figures out that John is dyslexic and he teaches him a few tricks to help him with his reading.
 He teaches John how to study, he helps him with his homework and he shows him how to write his papers.
 And John in turn is Owen’s biggest support.
 They go from the local high school to Gravesend Academy, they experience all the pangs of adolescence, all the trouble and confusion of growing up…